stijn-dejongh/lovecraft_public_domain/manuscript/call_of_cthulhu.md

 to be the main document was headed  "CTHULHU CULT " in characters painstakingly printed to avoid the erroneous reading of a word so unheard-of.
-The manuscript was divided into two sections, the first of which was headed  "1925--Dream and Dream Work of H. A. Wilcox, 7 Thomas St., Providence, R.I. ", and the second,  "Narrative of Inspector John R.
+The manuscript was divided into two sections, the first of which was headed  "1925--Dream and Dream Work of H. A. Wilcox, 7 Thomas St., Providence, R.I.", and the second,  "Narrative of Inspector John R.
 Legrasse, 121 Bienville St., New Orleans, La., at 1908 A. A. S. Mtg.--Notes on Same, & Prof. Webb's Acct. " The other manuscript papers were all brief notes, some of them accounts of the queer dreams of different persons, some of them citations from theosophical